Acute Coronary Syndrome (ACS)

 • Femoral access: bivalirudin + bailout GpIIb/IIIa inhibitor

 Choice of drug is often not that straightforward.
-Influence by local guidelines and local availability.
+Influenced by local guidelines and local availability.

 NICE also recommend offering ticagrelor or clopidogrel as an alternative in people aged 75 and over, considering whether the risk of bleeding with prasugrel outweighs its benefit.